Colleagues, Friends, Students, and Influences

 DIEGO RIVERA (1886-1957).
 Bisttram studied with Rivera in Mexico City in 1931 on a Guggenheim Fellowship.
 Rivera was introduced to Platonic aesthetics and the use of the golden section in picture construction while a student in Mexico City by teachers schooled in the German Nazarene tradition.
 Mondrian, who was an avowed theosophist and whom Rivera met in 1912, was an important influence on Rivera’s transition to Cubism.
 Rivera’s interest in theosophy was sustained in Paris by a salon of Russian expatriates which he frequented.
 His friend Adolpho Best-Maugard, whose portrait he painted in 1913, was also a theosophist.
 Rivera’s friendship with Picasso, beginning in 1914, was based on a mutual interest in Platonic aesthetics and mathematical systems.
 In 1917 Rivera built a “machine” of floating gelatin planes to study the fourth dimension.
 According to André Lhote, Rivera was attempting to depict “Platonic essences” by depicting the silhouettes and shadows of objects.
 By the time Bisttram studied with him in 1931, he had taken up a realistic style in support of his political views.
 He was a great collector of Mexican antiquities.

 HELENA ROERICH (1879-1955), the wife of Nicholas Roerich, translated Blavatsky’s The Secret Doctrine (1886) from English into Russian in the early 1930s.
 She also wrote the books that became the core of the Agni Yoga teachings, an occult movement that took hold in the U.S in the 1920s.
 She wrote her books with the assistance of Master Morya, who started communicating with her in 1920 while she and her husband were living in London.
-While Bisttram was unaware of Agni Yoga during the 1920s, he came under its influence through Ralph Houston, whose Agni Yoga group in Taos was meeting at the Bisttram home by about 1960.
+While Bisttram was aware of Agni Yoga during the 1920s through Mrs. Roerich’s publications, he didn’t come under its direct influence until he met Ralph Houston, whose Agni Yoga group in Taos was meeting at the Bisttram home by about 1960.